hitmantb/skvrmo/README.md

 ## **Starting The Game**

 - Once installation is complete, open MO2 from the installed folder and run "Play Game (SKSE)" from upper right corner, everything is already included and ready to go out of box
-- Mods/plugins are disabled for a reason, do not mass enable all, if you did, restore mod order with back arrow on mod tab
-- Do not sort plugins with LOOT, restore plugin order with back arrow on plugin tab if you messed it up
 - AMD/GTX users disable DLAA and Nvidia Reflex in MO2 mods to avoid hard crash.
 Enable TAA in game to compensate
 - 16GB RAM users please increase your page file (or better yet, upgrade to 32 for AAA gaming in 2023) to avoid crashes: https://www.reddit.com/r/skyrimvr/comments/8aa7jt/psa_running_4k_textures_loads_of_mods_is_killing/
+- If you play with left-handed mode and use NSFW, install https://www.nexusmods.com/skyrimspecialedition/mods/34301/ to avoid crash
+- Mods/plugins are disabled for a reason, do not mass enable all, if you did, restore mod order with back arrow on mod tab
+- Do not sort plugins with LOOT, restore plugin order with back arrow on plugin tab if you messed it up
 - Always start the game with Play Game (SKSE) in MO2, do not open Steam VR ahead of the time.
 If MO2 gets stuck before opening Steam VR, close MO2 and end all VR Server related processes in task manager
 - Set Steam resolution based on your headset resolution and GPU
   - On Quest 2 and 3070 for example, I use Virtual Desktop high (equivalent of 135% Steam resolution) and leave Steam itself to 100%, using FSR balanced